 Several years after this were spent riding the Buddy Rich bus touring the US, and the world, as the jazz trumpet soloist.
 Performances with Frank Sinatra, Tony Bennett, Mel Torme, Sarah Vaughn, Nancy Wilson, and Ray Charles also took place during this period.

 Now, decades later Chris continues to write music and generate a range of musical projects, from his last CD “Random Acts of Kindness,” consisting entirely of his original compositions, to the recent band “Ornettiquette,” featuring music of and inspired by Ornette Coleman and Don Cherry.
-He’s been a member of Lee Shaw’s quintet, the popular all-star band Reelin’ in the Years, curated a successful weekly jazz performance series, is an in-demand studio trumpet player, and played regularly with a host of artists encompassing a range of genres.
-Soon he’ll release his new holiday album, “Baby, it’s Cold Outside.”
+He’s been a member of Lee Shaw’s quintet, the popular Reelin’ in the Years show, curated a popular weekly jazz series, and in-demand studio trumpet player, and played regularly with a host of artists encompassing a range of genres.